DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 Fundamental types and type conversions
 --------------------------------------

-You should already be familiar with declaring fundamental types (``int``, ``char``, ``double``, ``uint16_t``, etc.).
+You should already be familiar with declaring fundamental :cref:`types` (``int``, ``char``, ``double``, ``uint16_t``, etc.).
 You should also be familiar with the basic operations and operators (``+``, ``-``, ``=``, ``==``, etc.).